-Map shows where T-Mobile is gaining spectrum from AT&T breakup feeAlex Wagner - Deputy Managing Editor, News Desk
+Map shows where T-Mobile is gaining spectrum from AT&T breakup feeAlex Wagner - Editorial Director of News and Content

 So we know that T-Mobile is set to gain $1 billion worth of AWS spectrum licenses from AT&T as a part of the breakup fee from the death of AT&T's proposed acquisition of T-Mobile.
 What we don't know, though, is exactly where in the U.S. this spectrum is located.
 That changes tonight, as a GigaOM reader has dug through the spectrum transfer application that AT&T recently filed with the FCC and prepared the handy map you see above that shows the locations of the spectrum that T-Mobile will be gaining.
 The map maker notes that AT&T handed over all of its AWS licenses in some major U.S. markets, such as Baltimore, Boston, Kansas City, San Antonio and San Diego.

 Overall T-Mobile's got to be pretty happy about what it's walking away from the AT&T-Mobile deal with.
 It may not be gaining licenses in every portion of the U.S., but it did get itself quite a bit of shiny new spectrum in different portions of the country, including 12 of the 20 top U.S. markets, that should be enough for T-Mobile to continue to build out its 4G HSPA+ network.
 Now we wait for the FCC to give the transfer the A-OK.
 So, T-Mobile customers, is your town covered by one of the magenta spots on the map above?